apache/shardingsphere/docs/blog/content/material/proxy.en.md

 ### Lecturer introduction

-**Yonglun Zhang**: Senior software engineer of operation and maintenance department at JD finance
+**Yonglun Zhang**: Senior software engineer of operation and maintenance department at JD Finance

 He has been working on software development for years engaged in traditional Industry.
-Afterwards he was involved in internet and started his crawler career at JD Finance, sigh at the huge amount of Internet data since then.
-It's great honor to join Sharding-Sphere this year, he hopes to improve himself and contribute to the community.
+Afterwards he was involved in Internet and started his crawler career at JD Finance, sigh at the huge amount of Internet data since then.
+It's great honor to join Sharding-Sphere this year and be able to do what he is interested in, he hopes to improve himself and contribute to the community.

-Hello everyone, I'm so glad to show you Sharding-Proxy, which is the secondary product of Sharding-Sphere.
+Hello everyone, I'm so glad to show you Sharding-Proxy, which is the second product of Sharding-Sphere.

 It was first released with Sharding-Sphere 3.0.0.M1 last month.
 I hope you can have visualize of overall view for Sharding-Proxy through several optimizing practices.
-With regard to topics of MySQL protocol, IO, Netty, I'll share related themes when having an opportunity.
+With regard to topics of MySQL protocol, IO, Netty, etc. I'll share related themes when having an opportunity.

-### 01 Sharding-Proxy Profile
+### 01 Sharding-Proxy Introduction

 #### 1\.
 Sharding-Proxy Overview

-Sharding-Proxy is aimed at transparent database agent, it has supported server-side version which is packaged binary protocol.
-Sharding-Proxy provides MySQL version currenctly, it could manipulate data based on any client compatible with MySQL protocol(e.g. MySQLCommandClient, MySQLWorkbench)
+ShardingSphere-Proxy defines itself as a transparent database proxy, providing a database server that encapsulates database binary protocol to support heterogeneous languages.
+Friendlier to DBA, the MySQL version provided now can use any kind of terminal (such as MySQL Command Client, MySQL Workbench, etc.) that is compatible of MySQL protocol to operate data.

-*   It's completely transparent to application, treat it as MySQL directly；
+*   Totally transparent to applications, it can be used directly as MySQL.

-*   It's available for any client compatible with MySQL protocol.
+*   Applicable to any kind of terminal that is compatible with MySQL and PostgreSQL protocol.

 ![](https://shardingsphere.apache.org/blog/img/proxy1.jpg)

-Comparison with Sharding-JDBC Sharding-Sidecar:
+Comparison with Sharding-JDBC & Sharding-Sidecar:

 ![](https://shardingsphere.apache.org/blog/img/comparsion_en.jpg)

 They can work individually and cooperate each other, which achieve same purpose through different architecture and point of penetration.
+Its core functions are based on same implementation, such as data sharding, read-write splitting and base transaction.

 For instance, Sharding-JDBC highly supports many kinds of ORM framework for Java development technology stack scenarios.
 It's quite convenient to import data sharding ability to your system.
 DBA retrieves and manages data by deploying a Sharding-Proxy instance.